shumer198/SeasonalityFromCSV/README.md

 ## Calculation of seasonality.
-The program calculates the seasonality within the year for a set of quotes (daily bars).
+The program calculates the seasonality within the year for a set of quotes (daily bars) and displays the price and seasonality chart.
 Seasonality is calculated based on the closing prices.

+####Stack:
+Python / Flask / Pandas / scipy / JavaScript

 ### 1. Install:
 ```